On the Uniqueness of Kantorovich Potentials: Interior regularity

 \section{Interior regularity}

-We now investigate conditions on the cost function under which each optimal transport plan $\pi$ induces regularity in the interior of the support of $\mu$.
+We now investigate conditions on the cost function $c$ under which each optimal transport plan $\pi$ induces regularity in the interior of the support of $\mu$.
 In other words, we search for criteria that ensure

-where $\Sigma\subset\supp\,\mu$ was defined in \eqref{eq:sigma} and denotes the set of points where induced regularity fails.
-This property is of interest for both \cref{thm:uniquedisconnected} (applied to $\nu$ in place of $\mu$) and \cref{thm:uniqueconnected}, as it guarantees continuity of Kantorovich potentials in the interior of the support.
-Instead of working with definition~\eqref{eq:partiallycompact} of induced regularity directly, we will show the slightly stronger result that only boundary points can be \enquote{sent towards infinity}, which implies~\eqref{eq:sigmaboundary}.
-To achieve this, the cost function has to behave in a certain way if $y$ leaves all compacta in $\Y$.
-For convenience, we write $y_n\to\infty$ to denote that each compact set in $\Y$ contains only a finite number of elements of the sequence $(y_n)_{n\in\NN}\subset\Y$.
-Despite the suggestive notation, we want to point out that $y_n\to\infty$ does not necessarily imply that $y_n$ leaves all bounded sets if $\Y$ is not a proper metric space.
-We also define the \emph{region of dominated cost}
+where $\Sigma_\pi\subset\supp\,\mu$ was defined in \eqref{eq:sigma} and denotes the set of points where $\pi$ fails to induce regularity.
+This property is of interest for both \cref{thm:uniquedisconnected} (applied to $\nu$ in place of $\mu$) and \cref{thm:uniqueconnected} (in the form of \cref{cor:uniqueconnectedboundary}), as it guarantees continuity of Kantorovich potentials in the interior of the support.
+One possibility to show \eqref{eq:sigmaboundary} is to rule out that points from the interior of $\supp\,\mu$ can be \enquote{sent towards infinity} via any optimal plan.
+In \cref{lem:interiorregularity} below, we demonstrate this to be true for a broad class of (asymptotically) quickly growing cost functions.
+In fact, \eqref{eq:sigmaboundary} will often fail if the costs are not sufficiently quickly growing (in this case, however, \cref{cor:uniqueconnectedlipschitz} will often be applicable to conclude uniqueness of the potentials).
+As preparation, we introduce some notation.